Stamp Duty Land Tax Key Statistics

 UK SDLT Statistics Over Time

-Between 2016 and 2017, properties in the highest UK tax band accounted for less than 1% of overall transactions across the country.
+Between 2016 and 2017, properties in the highest tax band accounted for less than 1% of overall transactions across England and Northern Ireland.
 However, they were the subject of a fifth of SLDT receipts.

 Twenty years ago, owners of mid-range properties would pay no more than £1,000 of stamp duty across the country.
 However, this figure has now increased twelve-fold for properties in London and four times over for the rest of the country, with the gap only promising to widen still.